seewhyjay/tp/docs/UserGuide.md

 command for both assignments and internships.

 1. Launch CampusCompanion.
 You may refer to the instructions [here](#getting-started).
+2. Add your first assignment!
+You may refer to the command `add-a` found [here](#adding-an-assignment).
+3. Once your assignment is done, you can either use `delete-a` found [here](#deleting-an-assignment) to remove it from CampusCompanion, or `mark-a` found [here](#marking-an-assignment-as-complete) if you want to mark it as complete and continue tracking it.
+4. After adding more assignments, you can use `list-a` found [here](#listing-and-filtering-assignments) to see all your assignments.
+5. To find assignments by keyword, you can refer to `find-a` found [here](#finding-an-assignment-by-keywords).
+6. Congratulations!
+You should now be familiar with using CampusCompanion.

 To view all our features, you may visit out [features section](#features).